pknot212121/MapS/Dokumentacje/Dokumentacja_Projektu/Dokumentacja.md

 List<Height> islandHeight is [ ((200,200), 30, 1), ((50,90), 40, 1), ((70,220), 20, 1),((150,230), 20, 1), ((50,120), 40, 1)];

-River islandRiver is (0,0);
+River islandRiver is (60,20) to south for 200;

-Land island is (0,-20) with perimeter is islandPerimeter, height is islandHeight;
+Land island is (-100,-100) with perimeter is islandPerimeter, height is islandHeight;
 ```

 <div style="page-break-after: always;"></div>